MsMellow/printf/README.md

-Welcome to our team printf project.
+Welcome to the team printf project